Welcome to Gibraltar

 Where History, Nature & Culture comes together

 The very rock it is made out of is 200 million year old Jurassic Limestone and if that isn’t enough to blow your mind think of this.
-The geologists tell us that it is actually upside down!
-The rock on the top is older than the rock underneath, a pretty neat trick for rock that is formed from layer upon layer of sea sediment and shells from crustaceans.
-Positioned at the southern tip of the Iberian peninsular Gibraltar is not an island as many believe but an isthmus, which given it’s geographical location has earned itself a unique position in history.
+The Rock itself is formed from layer upon layer of sea sediment and shells from crustaceans compacting together to form limestone.
+Positioned at the southern tip of the Iberian Peninsula, Gibraltar is not an island as many believe but an isthmus, which given its geographical location has earned itself a unique position in history.
 There are over 130 caves in the Rock inside of which ancient people sheltered from the elements.
 In more recent times visitors have taken to the Rock for a different kind of refuge and each added to its blend of culture.
 Today Gibraltar enjoys a mixture of customs, a colourful language and a religious tolerance that is unique in the world.
-Gibraltarians are bi-lingual in both English and Spanish and after more than 300 years of British influence they have a British sense of humour and fair play with a Latin vibrancy.
+Gibraltarian’s are bi-lingual in both English and Spanish and after more than 300 years of British influence they have a British sense of humour and fair play with a Latin vibrancy.
 We hope you too will enjoy the enigma that is Gibraltar just like the millions of that come to explore the hidden secrets of the Rock before you.